isomerpages/sciencecentre-emag/_stories/Mind & Body/Science Cafe: Bioethics (Mar 2025).md

 monthly informal dinner series.
-Join us for our next <a href="https://www.gevme.com/ScienceCafe" rel="noopener nofollow" target="_blank">Science Café</a> session on Saturday, 12 April, 14:00-15:30 as part of the Dot in Space festival at Singapore Science Park, where we'll continue to explore the fascinating intersection of science and society, but this time in the field of astronomy.</p>
+Join us for our next <a href="https://www.gevme.com/ScienceCafe" rel="noopener nofollow" target="_blank">Science Café</a> session on Saturday, 12 April, 14:00-15:30 as part of the Dot in Space festival at Singapore Science Park, where we'll continue to explore the fascinating intersection of science and society, but this time in the field of astronomy (open to ages 18 and up).</p>
 <p>To discover more about bioethics, visit Science Centre Singapore's exhibition
 <a href="https://www.science.edu.sg/whats-on/exhibitions/bioethics-exhibition" rel="noopener nofollow" target="_blank">Bioethics: We Could, But Should We?</a>to step into immersive dioramas
 portraying the ethical dilemmas posed by AI robotic surgeries, gene editing